BeyondNette04/BeyondNette04/README.md

 # 👋 Hi, Welcome to BeyondNette04

-I’m an IT professional with a strong focus on **cloud infrastructure, cybersecurity, and secure system design**.
+I’m an IT professional transitioning into cybersecurity, with a strong focus on **cloud security, incident response, and secure infrastructure design**.
-My work centers on **building, securing, and maintaining enterprise environments**, with an emphasis on **cloud security controls, identity management, and operational resilience**.
+My background in enterprise IT allows me to approach security from both an **operational and defensive perspective**, bridging the gap between infrastructure support and cloud security engineering.

 This GitHub serves as a **portfolio of hands-on projects** that demonstrate real-world skills in:
 - Cloud security engineering